Vermicomposting with Worms

 Naturally occurring micro-organisms (mainly bacteria and fungi) do the hard part of breaking down organic materials into compost.
 All you have to do to keep your little decomposers working hard 24-7, is provide them what they need: The right kinds of food, and the right amount of air, water, and warmth.
 Then just sit back and let the worms do the work!.

-All these micro-organisms and bugs that turn your rotting plant material into good quality compost for the garden, eat the same sort of things that you do.
-They need energy, most conveniently supplied by carbon rich carbohydrates as in plant cellulose.
-They also need nitrogen and phosphorus, to make proteins and other vital molecules as well as just enough water to stop the compost heap from drying out.
+All these micro-organisms and bugs that turn your rotting plant material into good quality compost for the garden, eat the same sort of things that we do.
+They microbes need energy, conveniently supplied by carbon rich carbohydrates in plant cellulose.
+They need nitrogen and phosphorus, to make proteins and other vital molecules as well as just enough water to stop the compost heap from drying out.

 Worms love wet moist compost so require a compost with a high moisture content.
 With the exception of extreme heat or cold, nothing will kill worms faster than a lack of adequate moisture.
 But not too moist, as too much water conflicts with the need for air to help aerate the compost.
 Too wet and you end up with a smelly, waterlogged anaerobic compost pile that will take years to decompose.